billkarsh/SpikeGLX/Markdown/Metadata.md

 imDatBs_fw=0.0
 ```

-This is the BS (Xilinx) firmware version number.
-The '.' separates the major
+This is the BS (Xilinx) firmware version number: major.minor.
-and minor revision numbers.

 ```
 imDatFx_hw=0.0
 ```

-This is the Flex hardware version number.
-The '.' separates the major
+This is the Flex hardware version number: major.minor.
-and minor revision numbers.

 ```
 imDatHs_fw=0.0
 ```

-This is the HS firmware version number.
-The '.' separates the major
+This is the HS firmware version number: major.minor.
-and minor revision numbers.

 ```
 imDatHs_pn=NP2_HS_10